Alcidespb24/RAG/output.md

 Except for reports of child abuse or neglect permitted by paragraph (b)(1)(ii) of this section, a covered entity may disclose protected health information about an individual whom the covered entity reasonably believes to be a victim of abuse, neglect, or domestic violence to a government authority, including a social service or protective services agency, authorized by law to receive reports of such abuse, neglect, or domestic violence:

-- (i) To the extent the disclosure is required by law and the disclosure complies with and is limited to the relevant requirements of such law;
+(i) To the extent the disclosure is required by law and the disclosure complies with and is limited to the relevant requirements of such law;

-- (ii) If the individual agrees to the disclosure;
+(ii) If the individual agrees to the disclosure;

-A covered entity that makes a disclosure permitted by paragraph (c)(1) of this section must promptly inform the individual that such a report has been or will be made, except if:

-- (i) The covered entity, in the exercise of professional judgment, believes informing the individual would place the individual at risk of serious harm; or
-- (ii) The covered entity would be informing a personal representative, and the covered entity reasonably believes the personal representative is responsible for the abuse, neglect, or other injury, and that informing such person would not be in the best interests of the individual as determined by the covered entity, in the exercise of professional judgment.
+# (2) Exception to health oversight activities.

+For the purpose of the disclosures permitted by paragraph (d)(1) of this section, a health oversight activity does not include an investigation or other activity in which the individual is the subject of the investigation or activity and such investigation or other activity does not arise out of and is not directly related to:

+(i) The receipt of health care;

+(ii) A claim for public benefits related to health; or

+(iii) Qualification for, or receipt of, public benefits or services when a patient's health is integral to the claim for public benefits or services.

 # (d) Standard: Uses and disclosures for health oversight activities

 # (1) Permitted disclosures.

-A covered entity may disclose protected health information to a health oversight agency for oversight activities authorized by law, including audits; civil, administrative, or criminal investigations; inspections; licensure or disciplinary actions; civil, administrative, or criminal investigations.
+A covered entity may disclose protected health information to a health oversight agency for oversight activities authorized by law, including audits; civil, administrative, or criminal investigations; inspections; licensure or disciplinary actions; civil, administrative, or criminal.

-(iii) To the extent the disclosure is expressly authorized by statute or regulation and:

-- (A) The covered entity, in the exercise of professional judgment, believes the disclosure is necessary to prevent serious harm to the individual;

 Notwithstanding paragraph (d)(2) of this section, if a health oversight activity or investigation is conducted in conjunction with an oversight activity or investigation relating to a claim for public benefits not related to health, the joint activity or investigation is considered a health oversight activity for purposes of paragraph (d) of this section.

 90

-HIPAA Administrative Simplification Regulation Text
+HIPAA Administrative Simplification Regulation Text March 2013
-# March 2013

 # (4) Permitted uses.